gip/resque-telework/README.md

 Workflow
 --------

-After Telework is installed and the TeleworkConfig class implemented according to your environment, the code is deployed to all the relevant hosts.
+After Telework is installed and the `TeleworkConfig` class modified to match your environment, the code may be deployed to all the relevant hosts.
 If you're using [Capistrano](https://github.com/capistrano/capistrano) it may look like:

 ```
 gilles@myapphost $ cap deploy -S servers=myapphost,myworkhost0,myworkhost1,myworkhost2
 ```

-The code is therefore deployed to the main app box (`myapphost`) and all the other 'worker' hosts.
+The code above deploys the code to the main app box (`myapphost`) and all the other 'worker' hosts.
 On each of these hosts, it is now necessary to register the new revision with Telework and start the Telework daemon.
 For instance on host0, this is done using the following commands:

 ```
 gilles@myworkhost0 $ rake telework:register_revision
 gilles@myworkhost0 $ rake telework:start_daemon
 ```

 The main Telework tab should now show the new box as alive.
-It is now possible to start new workers on these boxes using the new web-based UI, saving a lot of ssh/screen commands.
+It is now possible to seamlessly start new workers on these boxes using the new web-based UI.

 Going forward, when a new version of the app is deployed on host, it is necessary to register the new revision using the following command:

 ```
 gilles@myworkhost0 $ rake telework:register_revision
 ```
 Note that it is not necessary to stop and restart the daemon.
-Restarting the daemon should only happens when the Telework gem is updated.
+Restarting the daemon is only required when the Telework gem is updated.

 Known Issues
 ------------